KarandikarMihir/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/index.md

 When you launch your web app from the home screen a number of things happen behind the
 scenes:

-1. Chrome launchs.
+1. Chrome launches.
 2. The renderer that displays the page starts up.
 3. Your site loads from the network (or from cache if it has a service worker).

 While this is happening the screen goes white and appears to be stalled.
 This is especially apparent if you are loading your web page from the network where it takes more than one or two seconds for pages to become visible on the homepage.

 To provide a better user experience, you can replace the white screen with a title, color, and images.

 ### Set an image and title

 If you've been following from the beginning, you've set an image and title already.
 Chrome infers the image and title from specific members of the manifest.
 What's important here is knowing the specifics.

 A splash screen image is drawn from the `icons` array.
 Chrome chooses the image that is closest to 128dp for the device.
 The title is simply pulled from the `name` member.

 ### Set the background color

 Specify background color using the appropriately named `background_color` property.
 Chrome uses this color the instant the web app is launched